 All meals are provided in the air-conditioned dining halls at the camps.
-A Chef and Dietician approve the menu, which is designed to meet the nutritional needs of active Scouts during the hot summer months, while trying to include popular items.
-Every breakfast meal includes cereal and a yogurt bar, and every lunch and dinner include a salad bar.
-A sample menu is included in the back of this guide.
+A chef and dietician approve the menu, designed to meet active Scouts' nutritional needs during the hot summer months while trying to include popular items.
+Breakfast includes cereal and a yogurt bar; every lunch and dinner consists of a salad bar.
+A sample menu is included at the back of this guide.